-1. upload audio files
+1. uploading audio files

 Audio files can be uploaded to our server if you are registered and logged in to a client.
-The client generates an asymmetric key password for each audio file during upload.
-The public key is sent to the server together with the audio file during upload (job key).
+The client generates an asymmetric key password for each audio file during the upload.
+The public key is sent to the server together with the audio file during the upload (job key).
 The private key is encrypted and stored on the client computer with your secret password when using f4transcript.
 This ensures that the job data can only be decrypted from the registered client.
-When using f4x via the browser, this password is stored encrypted on a separate server (separate from the speech recognition).
+When using f4x via the browser, this password is stored in encrypted form on a separate server (separate from the speech recognition).

 The finished text files can be downloaded from the client.
 After successful download, the text file is decrypted by the private key on the client.
-When using f4transcript, the combination of public and private key ensures that the results can only be decrypted on the machine from which the job was uploaded.
+When using f4transcript, the combination of public and private key ensures that the results can only be decrypted on the computer from which the job was uploaded.
 When using f4x via the browser, the result can only be decrypted with correct credentials.